Proper watering is essential for a healthy lawn

 What time of day should I water my lawn?

 While the importance of watering is stressed it is also important to not overwater your lawn.
-Overwatering can leave your lawn prone to infection by fungal pathogens, reduce thatch degradation and may ultimately lead to death from drowning, if the rootzone remains saturated for extended periods of time.
+Overwatering can leave your lawn prone to infection by fungal pathogens, reduce thatch degradation, and may ultimately lead to death from drowning, if the rootzone remains saturated for an extended period.
 Proper watering, while avoiding overwatering is encouraged.

 Other important facts to consider